cyredil/genshin/README.md

 conda activate <env>
 python app.py
 ```
-### Executable only

-If you simply want to run the webapp, just download the files and run the `app.exe` file in the `dist` folder.
 ## Usage

 On your first use you will need to enter your credential by clicking the 'Change Credentials' button.